chriseizus/InterviewTest/README.md

-# Welcome to Scotiabank GNE test!
+# Welcome to GNE test!

 Requirements: